WorldHealthOrganization/app/server/README.md

 ```

 You should always specify a `--project=YOUR-PROJECT-ID`.
 If you'd like you can
 use one a [project alias](https://firebase.google.com/docs/cli#project_aliases) instead of a project ID.
-If you forget to specify a project ID using `--project` Firebase will deploy to the `default` alias, which is aimed at our `who-mh-v2-dev1` project.

 ### Using the v2 backend

-Currently, the v2 backend isn't ready for use by the client (see [Development Plan](#development-plan)).
+Currently, the v2 backend isn't ready for use by the client.

-### Development Plan

-Here are some missing pieces of the v2 backend that you're very welcome to help us implement!

-- [ ] Redirect our `index.html` to the app store page based on platform of the requester.
-- [ ] Create a "flavor" in the client that uses our v2 projects.
-Note the `v1` API is served at a different path within the v2 projects; see `Dynamic content, HTTPS APIs, server-side code` above.
-- [ ] Periodically generate actual case stats (via Cloud Function) and store in Firestore ...
-- [ ] ...
-And have the client load the actual case stats from Firestore (replace the `getCaseStats` endpoint).
-- [ ] Have the client use the Firestore API directly to register its FCM token (replace the `putClientSettings` endpoint).
-- [ ] Implement the logic that uses updated FCM tokens to register clients for push notifications.
-- [ ] Associate a human-readable domain with our new v2 projects in Firebase Hosting, and implement the appstore redirect.

 ## v1 (deprecated)